 Having made such a compelling case for text manipulation, what then could possibly be the problem?
 The problem is that those having read this far (who are likely to be predisposed to what is presented here, or else they would have tossed this aside long ago) are not the audience we need to reach.
-The audience that is so flagrantly missed consists of the students and their teachers who have no idea why anyone should be wasting time reading an article on something as banal and irrelevant to them as text manipulation.
+The audience that is so flagrantly missed out is the students and their teachers who have no idea why anyone should be wasting time reading an article on something as banal and irrelevant to them as text manipulation.

-Evidence of the nonacceptance of text manipulation is commonly reported.
-For example, Johns (1988:9) remarks that concordancing: "tends to divide language teachers into two camps.
-Some have reacted with enthusiasm, a few going so far as to write and try out their own versions of the program, often with interesting extensions and improvements ...
-Others have been puzzled by it ... they have failed to see that it could be of any use to a learner ...
+Evidence of the non-acceptance of text manipulation is commonly reported.
+For example, Johns (1988:9) remarks that concordancing:

+"tends to divide language teachers into two camps.
+Some have reacted with enthusiasm, a few going so far as to write and try out their own versions of the program, often with interesting extensions and improvements...
+Others have been puzzled by it... they have failed to see that it could be of any use to a learner...
 This division has little to do with language teachers' alleged fear of computer technology, and a great deal to do with underlying assumptions about the nature of language learning and the role of the teacher in that process."

-In a separate instance, Higgins (1988:23) describes the reaction of teachers to a demonstration of computer-based cloze by Chris Jones.
+In a separate instance, Higgins (1988:23) describes the reaction of teachers to a demonstration of computerbased cloze by Chris Jones.
 In this incident, the teachers are reacting to the fact that the cloze program, following the basic premise of all text manipulation programs, allows students to replace blanks with only the word that had originally been in the sentence rather than testing input for suitability.
 As Higgins describes it:

-I was astonished at the extent to which this shortcoming, if it was one, was resented by the teachers present at the demonstration.
-The machine was inadequate, they felt, if it could not give authoritative rulings on acceptability, if it appeared to mark a 'right' answer as 'wrong.'
-Many of them could not bring themselves to accept Jones's counter- argument that the machine's challenge did not involve notions of rightness and wrongness in language.
-The program was inviting the learner to restore a piece of written text which had been created by a particular writer on a particular occasion. ...
+"I was astonished at the extent to which this shortcoming, if it was one, was resented by the teachers present at the demonstration.
+The machine was inadequate, they felt, if it could not give authoritative rulings on acceptability, if it appeared to mark a 'right' answer as 'wrong'.
+Many of them could not bring themselves to accept Jones's counterargument that the machine's challenge did not involve notions of rightness and wrongness in language.
+The program was inviting the learner to restore a piece of written text which had been created by a particular writer on a particular occasion.

+The learner would win the game by guessing correctly what that writer had written, not by creating an acceptable piece of English with the same meaning.
 Indeed the effort of guessing often makes students aware of stylistic variation and paraphrases which they might not notice otherwise.
-None of this carried any weight with some members of the audience, who clearly expected the computer to mirror what they would have done in class, namely give an absolute judgment on each proposed answer.
+None of this carried any weight with some members of the audience, who clearly expected the computer to mirror what they would have done in class, namely give an absolute judgment on each proposed answer."